flutter/website/src/docs/testing/index.md

 An _integration test_ tests a complete app or a large part of an app.
-The goal of an integration test is to verify that all the widgets and services being tested work together other as expected.
+The goal of an integration test is to verify that all the widgets and services being tested work together as expected.
 Furthermore, you can use integration tests to verify your app's performance.

 Generally, an _integration test_ runs on a real device or an OS emulator, such